clover/remote-pay-cloud/README.md

 Repository for Clover's cloud connector API.
 Published as an NPM package.
+Intended for use in a browser environment.

 ##At a Glance
 Make a sale.